INFO490/assignments/hw7/hw7.markdown

 - Write a function named *get_histogram()* that takes a list and returns a dictionary of the form {value: frequency}.

 As the name suggests, this function returns the dictionary form of a histogram.
-See Section 2.3 of *Think Bayes* for hints.
+See Section 2.3 of *Think Stats* for hints.

 #### Function: get\_pmf()

 - Write a function named *get_pmf()* that takes a list and returns a dictionary of the form {value: probability}.

 Note that PMF is a *normalized* histogram, and you may want to call *get_histogram()* function from inside *get_pmf()* function.
-See Section 2.3 of *Think Bayes* for hints.
+See Section 2.3 of *Think Stats* for hints.

 #### Function: get\_cdf()